hpoggie/gel/tutorial.md

 and they make up the core of the language.
 They are:

 ```
-def!
+def
+defined?
+env-get - used for GEL implementation, you don't need to worry about this
-defmacro! - create a macro
+defmacro - create a macro
 let
-set!
+set
 progn
 if
 fn
 quote - don't evaluate this
 quasiquote - don't evaluate any part of this unless I unquote it
-unquote - actually, evaluate this
+unquote - actually, do evaluate this
-macroexpand - recursively expand a macro
+macroexpand - show me what this macro expands to
 try - Do this thing, but look out for exceptions
+apply - pass a list as the arguments to a function
 ```

 Looking at this, you can see we're already done with the basics of gel.
 The only